UltraStar-Deluxe/format/spec.md

 Since:        0.1.0
 ```

 The `TITLE` header contains the title of the song.
+It SHOULD NOT include any additional
+information.
+Details such as recording specification or categorization SHOULD be provided using
+dedicated headers like `RENDITION`, `EDITION`, and `TAGS`.

 ### 3.8.
 The `ARTIST` Header